Connie Spenuzza: Career

 Her first novel, Gathering the Indigo Maidens (2011), was a finalist for the Mariposa Prize.
 Her second novel, Traces of Bliss (2012), was selected to the National Latino Book Club by the Association of American Publishers and the Las Comadres international organization.
 Her third novel, Missing in Machu Picchu (2013), was awarded first place in adventure fiction by the International Latino Book Awards, but was given an unfavorable review by Publishers Weekly.

 In 2014 her novel Parisian Promises received a positive review from US Review of Books.

 Spenuzza has been invited as an author panelist at Literary Orange, the Los Angeles Times Festival of Books, the Big Orange Book, and the Los Angeles Zoo.

 Spenuzza also writes children’s bilingual fables.
 Olinguito Speaks Up-Olinguito alza la voz (2013) received first place for Best Latino Focused Children’s Picture Book by the 2014 International Latino Book Awards.

 In 2018 her novel Lucia Zarate: the Odyssey of the World’s Smallest Woman (2017) received first place in fiction from the San Francisco Book Festival.
 This novel was selected as a 2017 FOREWORD Indies Book Finalist in multicultural fiction.

 In 2019, Jubilant Journeys received 2nd Place in Most Inspirational category of the International Latino Book Awards.
 The first place went to José Andrés, a Nobel Peace Prize nominee and a James Beard Humanitarian Award Winner.

+In 2023, Chocolate Runs Through My Veins, was awarded runner-up for first place by the London Book Festival.
+Spenuzza was then invited as the keynote speaker to the annual lecture sponsored by the Newport Beach California Library Foundation on June 25, 2023.